 After possible requirements are arranged into similar/related groups, the WG should identify dependencies and consider them accordingly.

-Decide where to start deliberation (Note that discussion on this was initiated in the 14 June WG call and WG members were asked to continue the discussion on the list before the call on 22 June; efforts will be made to agree on an approach in the 21 June meeting.)
+Decide where to start deliberation (Note that discussion on this was initiated in the 14 June WG call and WG members were asked to continue the discussion on the list before the call on 22 June; efforts were made to agree on an approach in the 21 June meeting and discussion followed on the list after that meeting.
+Chuck had asked that comments and objections be communicated by Friday, 24 June with the hope that this overall approach could be at least tentatively approved before the Helsinki meetings.
+A number of objections were expressed on the mailing list, but these seemed mainly related to the short timeframe available for review.
+Nevertheless, as a result, it is proposed to allow for additional time to discuss the approach in Helsinki if further specific concerns and/or proposed changes are identified prior to the Helsinki meeting.
+Note that the comments related primarily to this section 3; in response, the example that generated a lot of criticism was removed and a few other edits were made.
+The leadership team aims to confirm in the F2F meeting whether there are further concerns and/or objections to determine whether additional time needs to be made available to deal with this topic as part of the F2F meeting.
+As a possible aid, Chuck added section c below to get any such discussion started.

 The Work Plan is designed to start with the questions related to three areas: users/purposes, privacy & data elements questions.
 See Work Plan step 12.a (deliberating on possible requirements for questions about users/purposes, data elements & privacy).

-To begin Work Plan step 12.a, Chuck in his capacity as chair proposes the following three steps:
+To begin Work Plan step 12.a, Chuck in his capacity as chair proposed the following three steps prior to the 22 June WG meeting:

-Using the list of possible requirements developed by the WG, identify a subset that would apply to the RDS in all circumstances (see examples below).
+Using the list of possible requirements developed by the WG, identify a subset that would apply to the RDS in all circumstances (see example below).

 To accomplish this, WG members would be asked to: